No. 11. MID MAY. The T-shirt and T. Gabner Rughut, the Phillips hoax, more derailers. A long one for shut-ins.

 Fun fact: Thirty-dollar rear derailers shift as well as ones that cost five times as much.
 Ten dollar front derailers work as well as seventy-dollar ones.
 On our personal bikes, we often mix high- and low-brow, so if you want us to watch the dollars on your behalf, don’t be shy about saying so.

-On the other hand, we don’t want to suck the joy out of putting together your total ultimate dream bike.
+On the other hand, we don’t want to suck the joy out of putting together your total ultimate dream bike by recommending budget parts.
+If you've wanted Phil hubs your whole life, or White Industries, or Paul.
 We can help with that, too.
-Just let us know your budget.
+Just let us know your budget, don't pussyfoot around.

 I've been using fool's screwdrivers for about 45 years, plus or minus.
 How many years has it been for you?